Siva-Subramaniam-DS/app-analysis/README.md

 ``` 4.
 Main Content: ```
 The "main" element wraps the main content of the page.
-The <form> is used to search for an app in the Google Play Store or Apple App Store.
+The "form" is used to search for an app in the Google Play Store or Apple App Store.
 The form data is sent via POST to the /AppSearch route.

 ``` Form Fields: ```
 app_name: A text input field for entering the app name.